 If you express an interest in having your kids learn your au pair’s native language through daily play and conversation, most au pairs are more than happy to participate.

-As an added bonus, there will be mutual language learning, as au pairs will learn new vocabulary and grammar as they teach words and phrases in their own language to your family.
+As an added bonus, this will also help your au pair improve their English.
+Au pairs will learn new vocabulary and grammar as they teach words and phrases in their own language to your family.
 It's a win-win for everyone!

-Label common household items that kids use
+Label household items

 It's not just a trick to help high school students pass Spanish class!
 Labeling household items in your au pair's native language, as well as in English, will help your au pair and children retain common vocabulary words.
 Try toothbrushes, kitchen appliances, bedroom furniture, and electronics to start.

 Even if your kids won't know all of the words in a picture book from your au pair's home country, reading storybooks and talking about the premise of the story is a great way to learn about different cultures' folktales and traditions, as well as new words.
 Beautifully illustrated books are much more fun to learn from than a textbook!